 The Acer Z35P we reviewed was manufactured in December 2017.

 The Acer Predator Z35P is a good monitor for most uses, and it delivers a great gaming experience.
-It is one of the best curved gaming monitors we've tested so far.
-See our recommendations for the best ultrawide gaming monitors, the best 1440p gaming monitors, and the best 4k gaming monitors.

 The Samsung CHG70 is better than the Acer Z35P Bmiphz for most uses.
 The CHG70 has a faster refresh rate and faster response time, so motion has less blur trail.
 The Z35P has a higher resolution, larger screen, better for multitasking and office work.
 The CHG70 supports HDR, and FreeSync VRR, great for Xbox One S/X owners or if you have an AMD graphics card.
 The Z35P supports G-SYNC VRR, great if you have an NVIDIA graphics card.